Retired professional footballer

 Michael began his career at West Ham United in 1997 where he won the FA Youth Cup in 1999.
 After two loan spells at Swindon Town and Birmingham City, Michael established himself in the Hammers first team in the 2000-01 season, going on to make over 150 appearances for the club.
 In 2004, Michael secured a move to London rivals Tottenham Hotspur, where he made 75 appearances in two years.

-Michael’s honours at United are plentiful, not only did he captain the team but he's also won five Premier League medals, the 2008 Champions League and the 2010 League cup.
+Michael’s honours at United are plentiful, not only did he captain the team but he also won five Premier League medals, the Champions League (2008), the FA Cup (2016) the League Cup (2010).
 To add to that, Michael was awarded a 2017 testimonial to mark his 11 years at the club and at the request of him, all monies raised were distributed to his chosen charities through the newly-created Michael Carrick Foundation.

 Michael won more than 30 caps for England and was part of the squads for the 2006 and 2010 World Cups.
 He also helped England to qualification for the 2014 Finals in Brazil.